 He started his rallying career in 2015 and second in the Junior WRC standings at his first WRC event in Portugal that year proved his talent.

 Loubet went on to tackle another five Junior WRC events in 2015 and made the switch to more powerful four-wheel drive machinery the following year, in the shape of a Citroën DS 3 R5.
 He netted four top six results in WRC 2.

 He campaigned a Ford Fiesta R5 in 2017, achieving a second consecutive top 10 finish in the championship.
 For 2018 he switched to a Hyundai i20 and showed good pace mixed with inconsistency.
 Three top six finishes were contrasted by three retirements.

 The 2019 season proved a huge breakthrough.
-Back-to-back victories in Portugal and Italy at the wheel of a Skoda Fabia laid the platform for WRC 2 title success and a step up to the headline World Rally Car category for 2020.
+Back-to-back victories in Portugal and Italy at the wheel of a Skoda Fabia laid the platform for WRC 2 title success and a step up to the headline World Rally Car category for a half-season in 2020.